drowe67/freedv-gui/USER_MANUAL.md

     * Build Windows build on every Git push.
 (PR #220)
 3. Documentation:
     * Add troubleshooting instructions for serial port PTT on Windows.
 (PR #226)
+4. Bugfixes:
+    * Suppress refresh of the sync indicator if disabled/no change in sync.
+(PR #230)

 ## V1.7.0 February 2022